Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Brick.rst

 Raspberry Pi.

 You can power the Raspberry Pi through the HAT by an external 5V-28V DC power supply.
 The onboard power supply will be able to provide very stable 5V, even under heavy load.
-This way you can power the Raspberry Pi, connected Bricklets and USB devices connected to the RPi's USB connectors.
+You can power the Raspberry Pi, connected Bricklets and USB devices connected to the RPi's USB connectors.
 Power issues with RPi's due to a voltage drop on the power supply are compensated by delivering slightly increased 5V (5.3V).